-Guidance services in the elementary school are available to every child.
-Each school has a certified counselor who has been trained to assist the elementary school aged child.
+Guidance services in the middle school are quite extensive.
+Each middle school has a certified counselor who has been trained to assist the middle school aged child.
+This assistance may vary from discussing issues about which the child may be concerned to planning their ninth grade schedule.